 Configuration of the key guardians

-For the first step, you have to go to the menu of the application, and choose the heading "Management of key keepers".
+For the first step, you have to go to the menu of the application, and choose the heading "Key Guardians".
 The list is initially empty.

 It is then necessary to choose between importing only the public keys of the authenticators - those necessary to encrypt the records - and also importing the private keys - which allows the software to be used later as a decryption station, in case of an incident in the condominium.
 By default, even if the private keys are protected by "secret phrases", it is better to import only the public keys, for security reasons.
 There will always be time to complete the import of keys later, and a more powerful procedure for decryption via the Internet is under development, mid-2022.

-The imported key keepers should appear in the list.
+The imported key guardians should appear in the list.
 Make sure they are checked, so that the system will take them into account for future registrations.

 Configuration of the options of the box

 For the second step, you have to go to the "Settings" (gear icon on the main page), in order to:

 - Enter the url of the RTSP stream of your camera (the same URL as the one tested with VLC)

 - Choose the minimum number of key guardians that will be needed to decrypt a video.
 It is recommended to set a threshold of at least 3 out of at least 4 key guardians to be imported in the previous step.
 This way, the data is well protected, but still decryptable if one of the guardians is unavailable or has lost his secret phrase.

 - Choose the folder for storing your videos (typically the high capacity USB key dedicated to this)